 The default code_filter() excludes all code from the standard library and site-packages, on the assumption that it is third-party code that isn't useful to trace.
-If you want to trace calls to a package in site-packages, you can define your own custom code filter.
+If you want to trace calls to a package in site-packages, you can set the environment variable MONKEYTYPE_TRACE_MODULES to a comma-separated list of package/module names you want to trace; only these modules will be traced, wherever they are installed.
+For more advanced behaviors, you can define your own custom code filter.